leekevinyg/js-algorithms-sandbox/src/containerWithMostWater/README.md

 Note: You may not slant the container and n is at least 2.

 **Solution 1**

 Brute Force:

-Iterate to each bar, look at the max area formed with bars to the left of it and bars to the right of it.
+Iterate to the index representing each bar and look at the max area formed with bars to the left of it and bars to the right of it.

 Time complexity: O(n^2)
 Space complexity: O(n)

-**Solutions 2**
+**Solution 2**

 1) Initialize ```maxArea``` to 0
-2) Store 2 pointers, one at the beginning of the array, one at the end.
-This is our max possible width
+2) Store 2 pointers, one at the beginning of the array, one at the end - this is our max possible width
 3) We iterate through the array once
     - At each step, we calculate the current max area by multiplying the max area obtained with edges represented by our pointers in step 2.